 About Jake

-He has served on the conducting faculty at the Cleveland Institute of Music, principal conductor of the Hawaiʻi Chamber Music Festival (HCMF), and assistant and cover conductor for the Hawaiʻi Symphony Orchestra, the Grant Park Music Festival Orchestra, and the Indiana University Ballet and Opera Theater.
+Taniguchi has served on the conducting faculty at the Cleveland Institute of Music, principal conductor of the Hawaiʻi Chamber Music Festival (HCMF), and assistant and cover conductor for the Hawaiʻi Symphony Orchestra, the Omaha Symphony, the Grant Park Music Festival Orchestra, and the Indiana University Ballet and Opera Theater.

 Equally at home on the concert stage and in the pit, he has conducted IU Opera and Ballet Theater productions of Tchaikovsky's Nutcracker and Jonathan Dove's Mansfield Park, and assisted on IU's co-production with the Metropolitan Opera of Mason Bates' The Amazing Adventures of Kavalier and Clay, the work's world premiere.